Top 13 Development Guides for Designers and Developers

 1. Web Standards Sherpa

 UX Myths debunks the false beliefs about user experience, and give the readers an opportunity to gain fresh and insightful perspective on how you should approach UX in your apps, websites and software.
 Each point is thoroughly explained and given a number of examples to showcase the reverse possibilities.

 This pocket guide for typography is the perfect companion for designers who are keen to learn the ins and outs of the technicalities of typography.
 This particular guide covers the basics of dashes, apostrophes, typefaces, fonts and more.

 Typography is always evolving, but the browser isn’t.
 This means that sometimes we need to explore the capabilities of each feature on each browser separately, and this resource makes it particularly easy.
 Just select the type of feature you wish to work with and explore its capabilities on different browsers.

 CSS is the coating of the web.
-Without CSS the web is naked, just like us humans would be without any clothe.
-And because there is so much CSS around us, it’s important to understand the very practical basics and the standard regulations that ensure the CSS we do put out on the web is optimized and according to the latest standards.
+Without CSS, the web is naked, just like us humans would be without any clothe.
+And because there is so much CSS around us, it’s important to understand the very practical basics and the standard regulations that ensure the CSS we put out on the web is optimized and according to the latest standards.